Banh Chung (Vietnamese Sticky Rice Cake)

 Ingredients

-• Pork Belly: the protein in this dish.
-The pork belly fat and juices seep into the mung bean and sticky rice giving this banh chung a delicious moist texture and flavor.
+• Pork Belly: the pork belly fat and juices seep into the mung bean and sticky rice, giving it a delicious, moist texture and flavor.

-• Peeled Split Mung beans: you will need peeled split mung beans for this dish and they will need to be soaked overnight as well.
-They are typically yellow and you can find peeled mung beans online or in the dry goods section at your local Asian market.
+• Peeled Split Mung beans: You will need peeled split mung beans for this dish, and they should be soaked overnight as well.

-• Salt and Pepper: salt and pepper season the rice, mung beans and pork belly.
+• Salt and Pepper: season the rice, mung beans, and pork belly.

-• Sugar: the sugar balances out all the salty components of the dish by giving it a subtle sweetness.
+• Sugar: balances out all the salty components of the dish by giving it a subtle sweetness.

-• Shallots: the shallots are used to marinate the pork belly and season the mung beans.
+• Shallots: used to marinate the pork belly and season the mung beans.

 Day Before

-1. Make a square mold out of cardboard: Create a mold out of cardboard.
+1. Create a cardboard mold, taping the edges to prevent moisture from seeping in.
 I made mine about 4×4 inches wide and 2 inches high.

 Small cardboard molds for making lunar new year banh chung.